 All the work that an engineer does is largely forgotten after said feature, product, or fix has been released.
-We are a small group of software engineers, product managers, and entrepreneurs who believe that this should not be the case.
+We are a small group of software engineers who believe that this should not be the case.

 We believe an engineer’s work can tell a story.
-This work, from commits to source code contains a wealth of information not only valuable to us but also to the larger engineering community and even prospective employers.
+This work, from commits and source code contains a wealth of information not only immediately valuable for ourselves but also to the larger engineering community to share, discuss, and most importantly learn from.

-After all, all software engineers ultimately do is write and commit code; it's what we are hired to do.
+After all, all software engineers ultimately do is write and commit code.

 Sourcerer is headquartered in the San Francisco Bay Area with team members working remotely from all around the world.